aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 * Trade-offs and limits: The mitigation does not completely equalize outcomes, especially in subgroups with fewer samples.
 Some bias remains in edge cases or underrepresented classes.

-These findings indicate that LLM-based CV processing can introduce or magnify biases through latent linguistic associations, but also that targeted neutralization techniques can partially alleviate them.
+These findings indicate that **LLM-based CV processing can introduce or magnify biases through latent linguistic associations**, but also that targeted neutralization techniques can alleviate them albeit only partially.

 Limitations & Future Directions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~